-IMHA is red blood cell destruction by the body’s own immune system, resulting in anemia or a decreased red blood cell mass and therefore decreased oxygen transport around the body.
+IMHA is red blood cell destruction by the body’s own immune system, resulting in anemia or a decreased red blood cell mass and therefore decreased oxygen delivery to the tissues around the body.
 This is the most common form of hemolytic anemia in dogs and is rare in cats.
-Many causes have been identified or suspected, among them drugs/medications, vaccinations and infectious agents being the most common.
+Many causes have been identified or suspected, among them drugs/medications, vaccinations and infection being the most common.
 The thought with any immune mediated disease is that something incites the immune system and causes it to turn on its own normal tissues, destroying them.
-In this case the red blood cells are the victim.
+In this case, the red blood cells are the victim.
 In most cases, the underlying inciting cause is never definitively diagnosed.

 Clinical signs of IMHA reflect the decreased circulating red cell mass and decreased oxygen delivery to the tissues.
 Clinical signs most often come on suddenly/acutely.
 The only signs noted may be vague, such as lethargy/depression, decreased or absent appetite or exercise intolerance.
 Vomiting can sometimes be seen.
 Pale and/or yellow mucous membranes (such as gums) and increased respiratory/breathing rate and effort are more specific signs.
 Some patients will collapse with no previous indications of a serious disease process going on.
 Additional signs of multiple organ damage/failure can be seen due to the lack of adequate oxygen supply and/or blood clots (thromboemboli) that can develop in the blood vessels supplying various organs (especially the lungs, liver and kidneys).

-It is not uncommon to see dogs that have platelet destruction (immune mediated thrombocytopenia/ITP) along with the red cell destruction.
-This is termed Evan’s Syndrome.
+It is not uncommon to see dogs that have platelet destruction (immune mediated thrombocytopenia/ITP) along with the red cell destruction, or even on its own.
+The two diseases in combination is termed Evans Syndrome.
 Cocker Spaniels and Old English Sheep dogs (especially females) seem to be at an increased risk for developing this syndrome.
-Evan’s is extremely rare in cats.
+Evans is extremely rare in cats.

-Initial treatment of IMHA (and ITP) is based on stabilizing the cardiovascular and respiratory systems of the animal and includes: intravenous fluids, oxygen supplementation and sometimes blood transfusions.
+Initial treatment of IMHA (and/or ITP) is based on stabilizing the cardiovascular and respiratory systems of the animal and includes: intravenous fluids, oxygen supplementation and sometimes blood transfusions.
 Definitive treatment relies on immunosuppression.
 Because the immune system is destroying the red cells and platelets, we have to suppress its activity.
 Corticosteroids (such as Prednisone/Prednisolone) are the most commonly employed medications for this purpose.
-Other medications used include: Cyclophosphamide (Cytoxan), Chlorambucil (Leukeran) and Azathioprine (Imuran).
+Other medications used include: Cyclosporine (Atopica), Chlorambucil (Leukeran), Mycophenolate (CellCept), and/or Azathioprine (Imuran).
 A lengthy course of one or a combination of these medications is often needed.
 Some or even many dogs require lifelong treatment.

 An IMHA and/or ITP event is absolutely an emergency situation.
 Delay in presenting the animal to a veterinarian can worsen the prognosis significantly or even be fatal.
 Aggressive therapy is warranted immediately.

-Owners must be aware that treatment can be life-long and recurrence is possible at any time.
+Owners must be aware that treatment can be life-long and recurrence/relapse is possible at any time.